cssmh/meal-platerz-client/README.md

 ## Description

 MealPlaterz is a community-driven platform dedicated to reducing food waste by facilitating the sharing of surplus food among community members.
-It provides a user-friendly interface where users can post available food items, connect with neighbors, and contribute to a more sustainable environment
+It provides a user-friendly interface where users can post available food items, connect with neighbors, and contribute to a more sustainable environment.

 ## Features